 And watch out, don’t mistake brown kraft paper to be recycled.
 It usually comes from old growth forests.*

-This paper is not recycled, but processed environmentally friendly and can be manufactured with either virgin or recycled fibers.
+This paper is not recycled, but processed environmentally friendly and can be manufactured with either virgin or recycled fibres.
 Which means a greener version of traditional paper, with a smaller carbon footprint and overall environmental impact.

 Environmentally friendly processes include: